 Santa Fe offers more than 70 scenic parks, from neighborhood rose parks to historical and athletic parks.

-Whether you're an avid fan of the great outdoors or someone who loves breaking a sweat in a recreation class, you'll find plenty of ways to enjoy the outdoors in Santa Fe.
+Whether you're a local resident or just visiting, you'll find plenty of ways to enjoy the outdoors in Santa Fe.

 Download the monthly median maintenance tracker and find where the medians crew is headed.